shalenMathew/NexBlock-CryptoApp/CONTRIBUTING.md

 In the end have fun thats what matters!!!

 Contributing:
-Open issue regarding proposed change.
+Open an issue regarding proposed change.
 If your proposed change is approved, Fork this repo and do changes.
 Open PR.
 Add nice description in PR.
 You're done!